Don't miss out on any news and changes relating to CE! Register now for the CE InfoService

 The AI Act introduces special rules for general purpose AI models to ensure transparency along the value chain.
 For very powerful models that could pose systemic risks, there will be additional binding obligations in terms of risk management and monitoring of serious incidents.
 These new obligations will be operationalised through codes of conduct developed by industry, academia, civil society and other stakeholders together with the Commission.

-The future AI Regulation and Machinery Regulation 2023/1230 are intended to complement each other.
+It was already clear from the first draft of the AI Act that the AI Regulation and the Machinery Regulation were intended to complement each other.
 The AI Regulation primarily covers safety risks emanating from AI systems that control safety functions of a machine.
 As a complement, the Machinery Regulation is intended to ensure the integration of the AI system into the overall machine so as not to jeopardize machine safety as a whole.
+Furthermore, the European Commission underlines that manufacturers must conduct only one declaration of conformity for both regulations.

 The regulation was published in the Official Journal of the EU on 12 July 2024 and will enter into force 20 days later on 1 August 2024.
 It will become binding 2 years after publication on 2 August 2026, although there will be exceptions for individual provisions: